-If you or a loved one is suffering from cancer, finding a clinical trial appropriate for your particular situation could be a great option in addition to the other treatments recommended by your doctor.
-Currently, there are several hundred different cancer clinical trials going on around the country, and deciding which to join can be a daunting task.
+If you or a loved one is suffering from cancer, finding a clinical trial that is appropriate for your particular situation may be a great option.
+In addition to the other treatments recommended by your doctor, medical trials could do much to enhance your treatment.
+Currently, there are several hundred unique cancer clinical trials going on around the nation.
+However, deciding which clinical research to join can be a daunting task.

-- maximum treatment dosage tolerated by patients
+- Maximum treatment dosage tolerated by patients

-- how the drug or treatment works in the body
+- How the drug or treatment works in the body

-- any harmful side effects
+- Any harmful side effects

-After evaluating the effectiveness of the new treatment, researchers will then compare it to existing treatments through a randomized study.
+After evaluating the effectiveness of the new treatment, researchers then compare it to existing treatments through a randomized study.

-Participating in Trials
+Participating in Clinical Trials

-At Longstreet Cancer Center, we are proud to partner with the Cancer Center at Northeast Georgia Medical Center to offer clinic trials to our patients.
-Currently, the Center partners with several national oncology groups and offers a wide variety of various trials related to many different types of cancer.
+At Longstreet Cancer Center, we are proud to partner with the Cancer Center at Northeast Georgia Medical Center to offer medical trials to our patients.
+Currently, the Center partners with several national oncology groups and offers a wide variety of various clinical trials related to many different types of cancer.
 Our doctors and nurses are committed to helping you or your loved one access the very latest experimental treatments and look forward to guiding you through the clinical trial selection process.